mateuszbaran/CovarianceEstimation.jl/docs/src/index.md

 *Lightweight robust covariance estimation in Julia.*

-A package for estimating covariance matrices.
+A package for robustly estimating covariance matrices of real-valued data.

 ## Package Features